Get 5% of discount using the code

 1. Put your iPhone in airplane mode.

-2. Leave it like that for about five to ten seconds, then turn off airplane mode.
+2. Leave it for about five to ten seconds, then turn off airplane mode.

 3. Restart your iPhone.

-4. Once your device reboots, go to settings and reset your network settings.
+4. Once your device reboots, go to cellular settings and reset your mobile network settings.

 5. Depending on the iPhone you have, the location of your network settings may appear in the following ways: